 Yes or no choices are imperative in life.
 The ability to make choices should not be taken away from anyone.
 However, offering manageable choices is better than increasing worries by having too many options to choose from.
 It is also important to allow a client to decline an activity but remember to still offer it again in case they change their mind.

 In a nutshell, getting to know the person and developing a “let’s give it a try” approach to arts and creativity can promote meaning and purpose in the individual's life, with the long-term goal of increasing self-esteem and developing a greater quality of life.

-If you are interested in joining the team at Thornbury Community Services and want to make a difference in our clients' lives whilst empowering them to be as independent as possible, register with us here.
+If you are interested in joining the team at Thornbury Community Services as a learning disabilities nurse or support worker, and want to make a difference in our clients' lives whilst empowering them to be as independent as possible, register with us here.
 Or contact our team on 0333 323 3762.